SEND Information

 What we offer at St Felix

 At St Felix, all staff are front line professionals and provide Quality First Teaching; this means that all teachers provide for children with SEND at a whole class level in the first instance.
 Teachers adapt their lesson objectives, resources, class activities and questioning.
 All teaching staff have regular training sessions provided by the SENDCo and specialist outside agencies.
 Some staff are specially trained in delivering speech programmes including Elklan nd Language Link.
 Mrs Dodds is the nominated Mental Health Lead and works closely with the safeguarding team and class teachers.
+The SENCO holds the National SENCO accreditation.

 How we ensure that children who need extra support are identified early